tommyztx/Thomas_Zheng_HW-1-EX-3/README.md

     c. `git checkout dev` (checkout the new branch)

-4. Edit `fav_animal.txt` on your local machine in the directory by adding your favorite animal to the file and save it.
+4. Edit `your_secret_STAT315_id.txt` on your local machine in the directory by following instructions within the file and save it.

 5. In the terminal window run:

     a. `git status` (should show that `fav_animal.txt` has been modified but is not in the staging area)

-    b. `git add .` (Should add `fav_animal.txt` to the staging area; run `git status` if you want to confirm this)
+    b. `git add .` (Should add `your_secret_STAT315_id.txt` to the staging area; run `git status` if you want to confirm this)

-    c. `git commit -m 'added favorite animal <insert name here>' ` replacing `<insert name here>` with the name of your favorite animal
+    c. `git commit -m 'added secret STAT315 id <insert secret id here>' ` replacing `<insert secret id here>` with your "secret STAT315  id"

     d. `git push --set-upstream origin dev` (set up and use a classic security token if needed to be able to do this)

 6. Create a pull request on GitHub to merge your changes from your forked repository into the original repository:

     a.
-Navigate to your forked repository on GitHub by going to the URL: [https://github.com/your-username/PRdemo](https://github.com/your-username/PRdemo), replacing `your-username` with your actual GitHub username.
+Navigate to your forked repository on GitHub by going to the URL: [https://github.com/your-username/HW-1-EX-6](https://github.com/your-username/HW-1-EX-6), replacing `your-username` with your actual GitHub username.

     b.
 At the top of your repository, locate and click on the "Pull Requests" tab.

     c.
 Click the green "New Pull Request" button.

     d.
-On the "Compare changes" page, ensure that the "base repository" is set to `roiterst/PullRequestDemo` and the "base" branch is set to `main`.
+On the "Compare changes" page, ensure that the "base repository" is set to `Alex-Roitershtein/HW-1-EX-6` and the "base" branch is set to `main`.

     e.
 In the "head repository" drop-down, select your forked repository.